ICHEC-learn/intro-to-hpc/_episodes/05-bash-scripting.md

 ## What is bash scripting?

 If you have taken our [intro-to-linux](https://ichec-learn.github.io/intro-to-linux/) course, you should already be familiar with the concept of bash scripting.
+If so then you can skip to the [next episode](06-job-submissions.md).

+Bash scripting is by far the most important concept in HPC computing, without it, you cannot submit submission scripts to the login nodes to run.
+We will look over some concepts and key skills associated with a simple bash script before we move onto actual job submissions in the next episode.

 ## Text editors